Mparaiso/mpm.validation/README.md

     validation.Email()// value should be an email
-    validation.Any(values)// value should be in an array of values validation.None(values) // value should be none of the values validation.Chain(validators...) // chain multiple validators
+    validation.Any(values)// value should be in an array of values validation.None(values) // value should be none of the values validation.Every() // validate an array of values.
+All values should be equal validation.Chain(validators...) // chain multiple validators

 ####ChangeLog
+- 0.1.0 validation.Every added
 - 0.0.9 validation.Chain can now validate sync
 - 0.0.8 empty validation.Chain fixed